mkruisbrink/mkruisbrink.github.io/_pages/about.md

 ## Travelling

-I've traveled to 13 countries and lived in 6.
+I've traveled to 13 countries and have been living and working in 6 of those for longer periods of time.
 Australia, New-Zealand, Curaçao, Kuwait, Costa-Rica being the most intense and amazing adventures, which were all over 5 months long.
 Australia and New-Zealand added up to a full year.

 <figure class="align-center">
   <a href="/img/processed/20220804_uvita-costa-rica.jpg" title="Uvita, Costa Rica" alt="Costa Rica Whale Beach: Uvita!">